Palam: Culture

 Palam's culture is diverse and includes many temples, the biggest and oldest of which is Dada Dev Mandir, worshiped as the gram devta (village god) of the 12 villages, Palam, Shahbad, Bagdola, Nasirpur, Bindapur, Dabri, Asalatpur, Untkala, Matiala, Baprola, Poothkala and Nangalraya.
 Established in Vikram Samvant 781 or 838 AD, after a dream made Saints Dada Dev and Jaidev transport a stone north from Tonk in Rajasthan, the temple complex is huge and is spread over eight acres.
 Devotees believe in seeking the blessings of Dada Dev before starting any new venture.
 All the year around pilgrims come to the temple to offer prayers and to seek fulfilment of their wishes.
 Many festivals are celebrated here in great joy, particularly Janmastmi (Krishnastmi).

 The Palam Mosque is the only surviving building of Babur's reign in Delhi.
 It is recognised for having been visited by Ibn Battuta.
 According to an inscription in mixed Arabic and Persian prose on the northern arch of its central compartment, it was built by one Ghazanfar in 935 AH (1528–29).

-Palam also boasts a Toilet Museum and an Air Force Museum.